worthyag/SixLove/reports/finalReport.md

     email = models.EmailField(unique=True)
     date_of_birth = models.DateField(null=True, blank=True)
 ```
-**Code Snippet 1** The `CustomUser` model.<br/><br>
+**Figure 70** The `CustomUser` model.<br/><br>

-Each attribute displayed in **code snippet 1** corresponds to a field within the database.
+Each attribute displayed in **figure 70** corresponds to a field within the database.
 In addition to the fields displayed, Django will add the other fields that are specified within `AbstractUser`, such as the user's `id` and `password` among some other things.
-With the database table created, I created a form that uses the `CustomUser` model to build a form with fields that correspond to the models attributes. **Code snippet 2** displays a reduced version of the code for the form.
+With the database table created, I created a form that uses the `CustomUser` model to build a form with fields that correspond to the models attributes. **Figure 71** displays a reduced version of the code for the form.

 ```python
 class CustomUserCreationForm(UserCreationForm):